jason-dark/supabase-drizzle/README.md

 **`supabase-drizzle`** lets you manage Postgres RLS policies with Drizzle-like syntax, just as you manage your Postgres schema.

+## 🚧 Active Development Notice 🚧

+**`supabase-drizzle`** is a new library that is under active development.
+It is not fully battle-tested yet, but I’m working on improvements to make it production-ready.
+In the meantime, there could be breaking changes as I continue refining it.
+Feel free to contribute or open issues as the project progresses.

 ---

 ## Motivation 🔥